otrv4/otrv4/otrv4.md

 participant Prekey message from a prekey server.
 Prior to the start of the conversation, this Prekey message would have had to be uploaded by the other participant's client to a server.
-This have to be done so other participants, like Alice, can send messages to them while they are offline.
+This have to be done so other participants, like Alice, can send messages to the other participant, like Bob, while they are offline.

 ## Assumptions